yhassan-git-real/EmailManagement/docs/GOOGLE_DRIVE_SETUP.md

 When an email attachment exceeds 20MB (Gmail's limit), the EmailManagement application can:
 1. Upload the file to Google Drive
-2. Generate a shareable link
+2. Generate a shareable link with customizable permissions
 3. Include the link in the email instead of attaching the file directly
+4. Track links and downloads through the email records system
+5. Automatically manage file sharing permissions based on recipient emails

 ## Prerequisites